The Essential Guide to the 7 Types of Logos

 5. Mascots

-Mascot logos involve an illustrated character that acts as the "ambassador" for the brand.
-Think Wendy's or Pringles.
-They are great for companies that want to create a friendly, approachable, and family-oriented vibe.
+Mascot logos involve an illustrated character that represents the brand.
+You'll see this with brands like Pringles.
+They're often a good choice for companies that want to have a friendly and approachable vibe.

 6. The Combination Mark